 \section{The satisfiability problem in presence of a choice correspondence}

-We are now ready to define the syntax and semantics of the Boolean set-theoretic language extended with a choice correspondence, denoted by $\BSTC$, of which we shall study the satisfiability problem.
+We are now ready to define the syntax and semantics of the Boolean set-theoretic language extended by a choice correspondence, denoted by $\BSTC$, of which we shall study the satisfiability problem.